nicolasdanelon/UnofficialDocs/source/customization/settings.rst

 file types.
 For example, *Python (Linux).sublime-settings* would be consulted only under Linux.

-Also, to reemphasize, under *Packages/User* only *Python.sublime-settings* would be read, but not any *Python (<platform>).sublime-settings* variants.
+Also, let us stress that, under *Packages/User*, only *Python.sublime-settings* would be read, but not any *Python (<platform>).sublime-settings* variants.

 Regardless of its location, any file-type-specific settings file has precedence